Knights of Legend

 Knights of Legend, released by Origin Systems in 1989, is a fantasy role-playing video game.

 Publication history

-Knights of Legend was designed by Todd Porter, and released by Origins Systems in 1989 for DOS, Apple II, and Commodore 64.
-It was supposed to be the first in a series of related adventures, but no further games were released in this series.
+Knights of Legend was designed by Todd Porter, and released by Origin Systems in 1989 for DOS, Apple II, and Commodore 64.
+It was supposed to be the first in a series of related adventures, but no further games were released in this series, likely due to mixed to poor reviews and weak sales.

 Story

 The game is set in the fictional land of Ashtalarea, where the evil Pildar has imprisoned the Duke, the ruler of the land, and Seggallion, a knight who had stopped Pildar in the past.
 The player leads a band of adventurers who try to free the prisoners and stop Pildar.

 Gameplay

 The game is mostly tactical, with role-playing elements.
 The classic races of dwarves, elves and humans available for players to make up their party of adventurers.
 The game also adds a novel race called "Kelder" or "Kelderheit" that has the power of flight.

 On the role-playing side, characters can converse with the inhabitants of towns, learn about local lore, purchase equipment, and pay to get trained in different skills.
 Quest-givers in various towns direct players to specific locations of the larger world surface, which lead to pre-made battlefields where an item is set to be retrieved to complete the mission.
 There are also random combat encounters when traveling outside towns.

 On the tactical side, each combat round comprises planning thrusts, parries and jumps.
 The actions of each character (player and monster) are set prior to the combat round.
 The "foresight" may reveal the set actions of slower characters (who select actions for the round first).
 After all character choices are set, the combat round is then executed with the pre-selected actions.
 Additionally, combat incorporates the concept of extensive use of fatigue.
 Fatigue reduces a character's effectiveness and will cause them to pass out if it reaches zero.
 Each quest site battlefield has a tactical feel similar to later tactical role-playing games and the Jagged Alliance series: visibility is limited to what each character can actually see.

 In order to save current game progress, the player's character must be resting at an inn.